dharasoni16/simple-js-app/README.md

 # Simple Js App

-Simple Js App is a Pokemon project made using javascript and Bootstrap.It displays the list of pokemon which is fetched from public pokemon API.When you click on any pokemon name a modal will open containing height,weight and larger image of pokemon.
+Simple Js App is a Pokemon project made using javascript and Bootstrap.It displays the list of pokemon which is fetched from public pokemon API.When you click on any pokemon name a modal will open containing height,weight and larger image of pokemon.It also include feature to search pokemon by its name from fetched pokemon list.

+## Key-Features
+* Load data from public Pokemon API
++ View list of pokemons
+- On user action (eg. by clicking on pokemon) view details of that pokemon
+* On user action can search pokemon by entering pokemon name in search input

+## Technology Stack
+* HTML
++ CSS
+- Bootstrap
+* JavaScript
++ Code Linters used are :
+++ HTMLHINT
+++ stylelint
+++ ESLint
+++ Prettier

 ## Installation